ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 | 6        | "Hello!
 Based on our conversation: Tell me about the weather., here's my response: [Generated response]" |
 | 7        | TBD              |

-The next step is to implement the solutions outlined in the Implementation Plan and re-run the tests to see if the issue is resolved.
-We will update this file with the results of the next test run.
+We will update this file with the results of the next test run after implementing the current changes.